CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 index.test.js

 This is feedback is telling us that we expected to get an output of 1 but `countWords` is actually returning undefined.

-### 🕹️ Using an interface

-We’ve encountered several functions like `console.log`, `Math.round` before.
-Now we’ve also encountered test and `expect` from the Jest library.
-In this project, we’ve not implemented any of the previously mentioned functions; we only care how to use these functions in our project.

-In programming, we continually make use of APIs:
-An API is an Application Programming Interface
-An application is a program or piece of software designed to use serve some purpose.
-Programming refers to the process of writing code or software.
-In computing, an interface is a shared boundary across which two or more separate components of a computer system exchange information.

-So an API is a boundary between the programmer and an application, enabling a programmer to use an application’s functionality without being concerned with the application’s underlying functionality. `console.log` is said to be part of the console API.

 ### Improving the tests